Cuba to reshape government with new constitution

-HAVANA (AP) — Cuba is revealing new details about plans to reshape its government, courts and economy with a constitutional reform set to be approved by the national assembly this month.
+HAVANA (AP) — Cuba revealed new details on Saturday about plans to reshape its government, courts and economy with a constitutional reform set to be approved by the national assembly this month.

 The reform of the 1976 constitution would create the position of prime minister alongside the president, splitting the roles of head of government and head of state.